BryanSimp/CS340-Project4/README.md

 This project simulates a spell checker using sequence alignment

-To test out the project follow this link below: https://bryansimp.github.io/CS340-Project4/
+To test out the project follow this link: https://bryansimp.github.io/CS340-Project4/